 This shoe features a newly designed outsole, making traction better than previous models on most surfaces.
 It features a sticky TrailClaw outsole, updated this past year.
 The lugs seem more durable, and they grip better to uncertain surfaces like slippery steeps littered with rubble.
 They are multi-directional and fairly aggressive.
 As a result, we would recommend this shoe for running on pretty much any surface.
 They can get the job done.

 While this shoe is a wonderful all-terrain warrior, it does have its limits.
 When testing on the wet grasses and through super steep terrain, we found ourselves slipping out more than usual.
 The lug length on this shoe is long and does grab on less steep slopes, though when the angle gets higher, the shoe can lose traction.
-That said, it did well on similarily angled slopes with surfaces that provided better friction such as dirt, sand, or rock.
-Overall, while this shoe doesn't boast the best traction out, it will undoubtedly get the job done, whatever you test it on.
+We also notice that the traction hasn't quite figured out lateral traction, so it slips out quite a bit in super sloppy terrain, side to side.

 Comfort & Fit